Welcome to Rome

 Alcohol is what will empty your pockets of money in Rome.
 That evening we walked Rome in the dark, admiring the sites lit up in between glasses of wine at whichever cafes and bars we came across.
 Being British, I suppose it is only natural that at some point I ended up in an Irish bar playing pool and drinking a pint of lager.

 From our hotel, we took a taxi to The Vatican for only 10e.
 The driver asked us if we wanted St Peter’s or the museum, we assumed both are in the same sort of place – wrong.
-Now that I have a little knowledge, my tip is to go to the museum first and when leaving from the Sistine Chapel take the exit for the tour guides (no one will stop you, I promise) and it takes you out in St Peter’s Basilica.
+Now that I have a little knowledge, my tip is to go to the museum first and when leaving from the Sistine Chapel take the exit for the tour guides (no one will stop you, I promise) and it takes you out to St Peter’s Basilica.

 This means you don’t have to queue twice!
-The Vatican museum is where you want to have a prepaid ticket with queue jump – 21e with 14e without.
+The Vatican museum is where you want to have a prepaid ticket with a queue jump – 21e with 14e without.
 We purchased ours near to the exit of St Peter’s but I didn’t see anywhere near to the museum where you can buy one without being charged over the odds by a tour guide.

 Anyway, it saved me about half an hour and was that easily the longest queue I saw.
 The Vatican museum is fascinating, but if I’m honest I was a little jaded by the time I reached the Sistine Chapel.